electricpipelines/barq/README.md

 # Dabarqus

-**Dabarqus** is a revolutionary all-in-one RAG (Retrieval-Augmented Generation) solution designed to deliver state-of-the-art RAG on-premise at a fraction of the cost of building from scratch.
+**Dabarqus** is an all-in-one RAG (Retrieval-Augmented Generation) native (Linux, macOS, and Windows) server designed to deliver state-of-the-art RAG on-premise at a fraction of the cost of building from scratch.

 In our experience with custom RAG solutions, we\'ve encountered three major challenges: